 You want my favourite writing (and drawing) resources?
+You want my personal guides?
 You got ’em!
 The list is very short for now, but will grow as I collect more links.

 Writing diverse characters is something I can’t shut up about, so here are a few of my favourite resources in that regard.
-While these links are mostly for (white) writers looking to write better characters of colour, “diversity” applies to many things, and creators should strive to vary gender, sexuality, ability, culture and more!
 If you’re afraid to branch away from “writing what you know,” it’s time to know something new:

 - Writing People of Color by MariNaomi